7 Days in Provence Highlights for Trip Planning

 This city is located on the banks of the Rhône River and is considered the gateway to the Camargue.

 As a result of the river access, Arles became a significant trading centre in Roman times.
 The Roman imprint on Arles is ever-present.
 The restored arena remains a centre for many public events from bulls to concerts throughout the year.
 There is not much remaining of the antique theatre, but the site is worth visiting.
 Today the Hôtel de Ville sits atop what was in Roman times the central commercial trading area.
 Head underground to the Cyptoportiques – A Roman version of a retail mall.
 The Alyscamps burial ground was outside the walls of the old city, as it was unacceptable to bury the dead close to the living.
 Before leaving the Roman era head to the Musée départemental Arles antique.
 Among the museum’s archives are a bust of Julius Caesar and a 102-foot-long Roman wooden barge extracted from the muddy bottom of the Rhône River.

 For the last fifty years, Arles has been the centre for an international photography exhibition – Recontres d’Arles which runs annually from early July to the end of September.

 Arles has two market days.
 The extensive Saturday market is said to be two (2) kilometres in length, and a smaller version on Wednesday mornings.

 Swiss art collector Maja Hoffman engaged Frank Gehry to design a suitable contemporary home for her LUMA Foundation.
 This not-for-profit centre supports emerging artists in a wide array of mediums (photography, publishing, dance, and multimedia).
-The building corkscrews upwards, clad in glass and aluminum panels, to a height of 56-metres.
-The interiors spaces are designed for exhibitions and collaborative workshops.
+The building corkscrews upwards, clad in glass and aluminium panels, to a height of 56-metres.
+The interior spaces are designed for exhibitions and collaborative workshops.